archivesspace/archivesspace/README.md

 configures Tomcat as a service.
 For more information, please see :
 [Instructions for running under Tomcat](https://github.com/archivesspace/archivesspace/blob/master/README_TOMCAT.md).

-You can also use procrun to configure ArchivesSpace.
+You can also use Apache [procrun]((http://commons.apache.org/proper/commons-daemon/procrun.html) to configure ArchivesSpace.
 We have provided a service.bat script that will attempt to configure procrun for you (under `launcher\service.bat`).

-To run this script, first you need to [download procrun](http://commons.apache.org/proper/commons-daemon/procrun.html ).
+To run this script, first you need to [download procrun](http://www.apache.org/dist/commons/daemon/binaries/windows/ ).
 Extract the files and copy the prunsrv.exe and prunmgr.exe to your ArchivesSpace directory.

-You also need to be sure to set `JAVA_HOME` as a global environment variable on your system.
+You also need to be sure that Java in your system path and also to set `JAVA_HOME` as a global environment variable.
+To add Java to your path, edit you %PATH% environment variable to include the directory of your java executable ( it will be something like `C:\Program Files (x86)\Java\bin` ).
+To add `JAVA_HOME`, add a new system variable and put the directory where java was installed ( something like `C:\Program Files (x86)\Java` ).

-You can execute the batch script, which will configure the service and provide two executables: `ArchivesSpaceService.exe` (the service) and `ArchivesSpaceServicew.exe` (a GUI monitor)
+You can execute the batch script from your ArchivesSpace root directory from the command line with `launcher\service.bat`.
+This  will configure the service and provide two executables: `ArchivesSpaceService.exe` (the service) and `ArchivesSpaceServicew.exe` (a GUI monitor)

-To execute the service, you can invoke:

-    ArchivesSpaceService.exe //ES// .
+There are several options to launch the service.
+The easiest is to open the GUI monitor and click "Launch".

 Alternatively, you can start the GUI monitor and minimize it in your system tray with:

     ArchivesSpaceServicew.exe //MS//

+To execute the service from the command line, you can invoke:

+    ArchivesSpaceService.exe //ES//

+Log output will be placed in your ArchivesSpace log directory.

 Please see the [procrun
 documentation](http://commons.apache.org/proper/commons-daemon/procrun.html)